malekfouda2/Portfolio-Website/replit.md

 - Updated contact email to malekfouda2000@gmail.com
 - Updated social links to Facebook and LinkedIn with user's specific URLs
 - Improved mobile text wrapping with CSS media queries
+- Redesigned entire layout from coding-themed to clean, elegant business-focused design
+- Removed terminal windows and coding interface elements
+- Updated navigation to use "Portfolio" instead of "Projects"
+- Redesigned hero section with professional statistics and cleaner typography
+- Updated about section with business-focused messaging
+- Redesigned contact form with professional styling and clearer labels
+- Updated all components to use modern backdrop blur effects and rounded corners

 ## System Architecture